 Sleep.
 For some, it’s a challenge.
 Even if you were sleeping like a baby pre-pandemic, you may now find yourself tossing and turning as anxious thoughts disrupt your ability to get good ZZZs.
 If lack of sleep rules your nights, it can really mess with your days.
 You may feel sluggish, find it difficult to concentrate, feel irritable, groggy and dull.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It may help to know that everyone experiences trouble falling or staying asleep once in awhile.
-In the meantime, try these tips to get a good night’s rest:
+It may help to know that everyone experiences trouble falling or staying asleep once in a while.
+In the meantime, Nancy Foldvary-Shaefer, DO, offers these tips to get a good night’s rest.

-- Limit alcohol.
-That nightcap before bed may help you fall asleep easily.
-But it can end up robbing you of a good night’s rest.
+That nightcap before bed may help you fall asleep easily, but it can end up robbing you of a good night’s rest.
 As the alcohol is metabolized during the second half of the night, it creates more fragmented sleep.
 This can mean vivid dreams, sleepwalking, nightmares and even breathing problems because alcohol relaxes your muscles.
+It can also mean waking up to use the restroom in the middle of the night.
 It’s best to limit drinks in the late evening or eliminate them entirely.

 Working non-traditional shifts in a job can interfere with your body’s internal clock and can lead to trouble sleeping.
 Dr. Foldvary-Shaefer recommends following a regular bedtime routine and making your environment conducive to sleep even if you sleep by day.

 “Keep your bedroom dark, cool and quiet, and let the people in your life know what hours you work and when you will be sleeping, so they know when to leave you alone,” Dr. Foldvary-Shaefer suggests.